NitorCreations/nitor-deploy-tools/docs/commands.md

 usage: associate-eip [-h] [-i IP] [-a ALLOCATIONID] [-e EIPPARAM]
                      [-p ALLOCATIONIDPARAM]

+Associate an Elastic IP for the instance that this script runs on

 optional arguments:
   -h, --help            show this help message and exit -i IP, --ip IP        Elastic IP to allocate - default is to get paramEip